65 Math

 Adult Literacy Fundamental Mathematics: Book 3 – 2nd Edition

-Adult Literacy Fundamental Mathematics: Book 6 – 2nd Edition (CC-BY)
+Adult Literacy Fundamental Mathematics: Book 6 – 2nd Edition (CC-BY).

 This is a six-book series on fundamental mathematics for adult learners by Wendy Tagami and Liz Girard.
 These books include glossaries, self tests, practice requests, grades records, and unit tests.
 Ancillary Resources include the Instructor’s Manual.
 Topics in this book include: number and number operations, patterns, functions and relations, real life applications, geometry, and time.
 These books align with the learning outcomes for Adult Fundamental Math as outlined in the BC ABE Articulation Handbook.

-Advanced Problems in Mathematics: Preparing for University (CC BY) by Stephen Siklos
+Advanced Problems in Mathematics: Preparing for University by Stephen Siklos (CC BY).

 This book is intended to help candidates prepare for entrance examinations in mathematics and scientific subjects, including STEP (Sixth Term Examination Paper).
 STEP is an examination used by Cambridge Colleges for conditional offers in mathematics.
 This book bridges the gap between school and university mathematics, and prepares students for an undergraduate mathematics course.
 The questions analysed in this book are all based on past STEP questions and each question is followed by a comment and a full solution.
 The comments direct the reader’s attention to key points and put the question in its true mathematical context.
 The solutions point students to the methodology required to address advanced mathematical problems critically and independently.